Ike (Fire Emblem): Reception

 Ike has generally been a well-received character, and is known as one of the more popular Fire Emblem characters.
 In Nintendo's character polls for Fire Emblem Heroes, Ike was voted most popular male character and had received the most overall votes in total, split between his incarnations.
 Polygon noted that Ike was one of the most famous Fire Emblem characters, something they cited as being due to his inclusion in the Smash Bros games.
 Series producer Toru Narihiro attributed an increase in popularity for both Ike and fellow Fire Emblem character Marth to their appearances in Super Smash Bros.
 Brawl, adding that it grew beyond the staff's expectations.
 As a fighter in Super Smash Bros. for Nintendo 3DS and WiiU specifically, his inclusion was generally well-received, although Kotaku reported that Japanese fans mocked and criticized his more muscular redesign, with some alleging that he looked more gorilla-like than before.
-The top four characters in the polls received new in-game costumes; Heather Alexandra of Kotaku has praised Ike's original costume by stating that "Ike’s always been a bit blunt and rugged, and this costume really gets to the heart of that.
-He trades the heavy blue and red tones of his original outfit to trade them in for some earthier colors."
+The top four characters in the polls received new in-game costumes; Heather Alexandra of Kotaku has praised Ike's original costume by stating that "Ike's always been a bit blunt and rugged, and this costume really gets to the heart of that.
+He trades the heavy blue and red tones of his original outfit to trade them in for some earthier colors".
 There are seven total Fire Emblem characters appearing in Super Smash Bros.
 Ultimate, complaints again arose that he played too similar to other characters.
-Masahiro Sakurai noted to everyone that people don't need to blame him for the addition of sword fighters and saying "Well even if it is another sword fighter, it will be fine as long as we balance them properly."
+Masahiro Sakurai noted to everyone that people don't need to blame him for the addition of sword fighters and saying that "even if it is another sword fighter, it will be fine as long as we balance them properly".
 Jeremy Parish of Polygon ranked 73 fighters from Super Smash Bros.
-Ultimate "from garbage to glorious", placing Ike at 66th, and stated that "A cloned version of fan-favorite Marth, Ike has no reason to exist in Smash."
+Ultimate "from garbage to glorious", placing Ike at 66th, and stated that "a cloned version of fan-favorite Marth, Ike has no reason to exist in Smash".
 Gavin Jasper of Den of Geek ranked the Ike 44th on his list of Super Smash Bros.
-Ultimate characters, stating "After Marth and Roy introduced the sword-swinging style of Fire Emblem to Smash, Ike spruced it up with some snazzier animations and attacks."
+Ultimate characters: "After Marth and Roy introduced the sword-swinging style of Fire Emblem to Smash, Ike spruced it up with some snazzier animations and attacks".